This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a small bowl, whisk together the soy sauce, honey, olive oil, ginger, and water.
+- Make the Sauce: In a small bowl, whisk together the soy sauce, honey, olive oil, ginger, and water.
 Set aside.

 - Season the chicken with salt and pepper.
-Heat the oil in a medium-sized skillet over medium-high heat.
-Add the chicken and sauté until cooked through, 4-5 minutes.
+Heat the olive oil in a medium skillet over medium high heat.
+Add the chicken and cook for 4 to 5 minutes until fully cooked.

 Notes

-- Cut the chicken into similarly sized pieces so that the chicken cooks at the same rate.
+- Cut Even Pieces: Cut the chicken into similar sized pieces so it cooks evenly.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.